saurabhloya/Medical-Chatbot/README.md

 # Medical-Chatbot

-Medical Chatbot is an AI-driven tool using Llama 2, Pinecone, LangChain, and Flask to provide quick and accurate health-related information through an intuitive interface.
+Medical Chatbot is an AI-driven tool using LLaMA 2, Pinecone, LangChain, and Flask to provide quick and accurate health-related information to enhance patient engagement.

 ## Features